Glyn Webster

-Glyn Hamilton Webster (born 3 June 1951) is a retired British Anglican bishop who was the Bishop of Beverley in the Church of England from 2013 to January 2022.
+Glyn Hamilton Webster (born 3 June 1951) is a retired British Anglican bishop who was the Bishop of Beverley in the Church of England from January 2013 to January 2022.
 He was previously the canon chancellor (a canon residentiary) and Acting Dean of York at York Minster in the Diocese of York.

 Early life and education

 Webster was born in 1951.
 He was educated at Darwen Secondary Technical School in Darwen, Lancashire, England.
 His first career was in National Health Service, working at the Blackburn Royal Infirmary and qualifying as a State Registered Nurse in 1973.
 He then trained for ordination at Cranmer Hall, Durham between 1974 and 1977.

 Ordained ministry

 Webster was ordained in the Church of England as a deacon in 1977 and as a priest in 1978.
 He was a curate at All Saints' Church, Huntington in the Diocese of York from 1977 to 1981.
 From 1981 to 1992, he was Vicar of St Luke's Church, York.
 From 1981 to 1992, he was a chaplain at the York Hospital, known at the time as York District Hospital, and from 1992 to 1999, he was the Senior Chaplain for the York Health Services NHS Trust.
 He was additionally a canon and prebendary of York Minster from 1994 to 1999 and also Rural Dean for the City of York from 1997 to 2004.
 From 2005 to 2010, he was also Associate Diocesan Director of Ordinands.
 From 1999 his main role was as canon residentiary of York Minster — firstly as Treasurer until 2003, and then as Chancellor, and twice as Acting Dean during vacancies.

 He was elected as a member of General Synod in 1995.
 From 2000 to January 2013, he served as prolocutor of the Lower House of the Convocation of York and also as a member of the Crown Nominations Commission and the Archbishops' Council.
 He was an Honorary Chaplain to the Queen (QHC) from 2010 until he was made a bishop.